Ben Farès Mosque: History

 Supported by funding from the French government, large synagogues were constructed in Algiers, Oran, and Setif, to establish a public Jewish presence in parallel to Roman Catholic cathedrals and grand mosques.
-In 1839 the French government tore down several buildings and synagogues in the Jewish quarter as part of urban renewal and promised in return to provide FF120,000 toward the construction of a grand synagogue.
-It took 25 years for the synagogue to be inaugurated on September 19, 1865, on the site of an ancient mosque on Place Randon.
+In 1839, the French government tore down several buildings and synagogues in the Jewish quarter as part of urban renewal, promising in return to provide FF120,000 toward the construction of a grand synagogue.
+It took 25 years but a new building was finally inaugurated on September 19, 1865, on the site of an ancient mosque on Place Randon.

-On 11 December 1960, Muslim rebels battling French rule took over the synagogue.
-Protesting against a visit by General de Gaulle, Muslim rebels claimed that Jews had fired on them from nearby balconies as an excuse to attack the synagogue.
-Muslims rampaged the synagogue, removed memorial plaques and monuments, and raised a green and white flag above the synagogue.
-“Death to the Jews” and swastikas were daubed on the walls.
-After two days of rioting, including attacks on nearby Jewish shops and homes, French forces restored order.
-The synagogue was abandoned.
+On 11 December 1960, Algerian rebels battling French rule took over the synagogue.
+Protesting against a visit by General de Gaulle, Algerian rebels were fired upon by Jews from nearby balconies, inducing them to attack the synagogue; the rebels succeeded in raising a green and white flag above the building.
+After two days of rioting, French forces restored order, though the synagogue itself was abandoned.

-In 1962 the former synagogue was converted into the Ben Farès Mosque.
-Much of the exterior of the former synagogue was preserved, with the only major change was the addition of an octagonal minaret.
-Inside the former synagogue, all Jewish symbols were removed.
-The Torah ark was replaced by a mihrab.
+In 1962, the former synagogue was converted into the Ben Farès Mosque.
+Much of the exterior of the former synagogue was preserved, with the only major change being the addition of an octagonal minaret.
+Regarding the interior, all Jewish symbols were removed and the Torah ark was replaced by a mihrab.
 The building is sometimes referred to as the Mosque of the Jews.